Forward your emails

-Email forwarding is a Google Domains feature that lets you create and use an alias to receive email.
-You can create up to 100 alias email addresses for your domain.
-There's no cost for using email forwarding.
+Email forwarding lets you create an extra email address (“email alias”) to receive emails.
+You can create up to 100 email aliases for your domain at no cost.

 - Click Add.

-In most cases, you must take a few final steps to activate email forwarding.
-Google Domains sends a confirmation email to the recipient address.
-Follow the instructions in that email to activate email forwarding.
+Google Domains sends a one-time confirmation email to the recipient email address you entered in Step 1.
+Follow the instructions in the email to activate email forwarding.

-If your recipient email address is a Gmail address, you can make it appear that you're sending email from the alias (instead of from your Gmail recipient address).
+If your primary email address is a Gmail address, you can make it appear that you're sending email from an alias you created.
+Learn how to send emails from an alias.

 Tips for email forwarding